 Moncur talks specifically about two ways the programs can help.
 First, she points to neuro-rehabilitation.
 “The specialists can map your brain and see different areas and how they have been impacted by trauma or stress,” she says.
 The mapping is so accurate, it can even tell a story about symptoms, such as if someone has been sleeping well.

 Once the issues are mapped, Moncur says there are protocols to help heal these areas of the brain.
 In short, women can work with specialists to retrain specific areas of their brain to react in new, healthier ways to situations, stressors or even addiction triggers.

-Moncur also highlights The Florida House Experience’s comprehensive approach to women’s mental health.
+Moncur also highlights FHE Health’s comprehensive approach to women’s mental health.
 “We’re not just about substance abuse,” she says.

 “We’ve found that if two different people experience the same type of trauma, they may react in different ways.
 One may be resilient while the other is crushed.”
-She said part of the purpose of The Florida House Experience is to teach individuals to have that resilience by developing protection factors such as strong coping skills and a support network.
+She said part of the purpose of FHE Health is to teach individuals to have that resilience by developing protection factors such as strong coping skills and a support network.

 Ultimately, women should know that they are never alone in their struggles and they can always reach out for help.
-At The Florida House Experience, they’ll find compassion, like-minded individuals and help to face whatever mental illness or substance abuse issues have begun to impact their lives.
+At FHE Health, they’ll find compassion, like-minded individuals and help to face whatever mental illness or substance abuse issues have begun to impact their lives.